cryptomover-software/stellar-rails-wallet/README.md

 # Stellar-Rails
-Stellar-Rails is an open source Stellar wallet created using Ruby on Rails web application framework.
+Stellar-Rails is an open source web browser based Stellar wallet created using Ruby on Rails web application framework.

 ## Version 0.7